 Pregnancy lasts eleven months.
 A young horse must mature for several years before being bred.
 This will be long process, saving this bloodline.
 It will take a village to complete the task.
-You can be part of the Jilfan Sitam village.
+You can be part of the Jilfan Sitam village, a Horse Hero.
 You can watch the mares bloom, foals be born, help with the naming, and follow their growth to adults.

 We get one chance to save this bloodline